 Intermediate expense are expenditures incurred in the production of goods such as materials and supplies used, fuels, lubricants, oils and greases used; electricity and water purchased, agricultural/forestry/fishery and industrial services done by others.

 Value added is gross output less intermediate input.
-Gross output is value of output plus income from non-industrial services done for others (except rent income from land).
-Intermediate input is intermediate expense plus expense for non-industrial services done by others (except rent expense for land) and all other expense.
+Gross output for the agriculture, forestry and fishing sector is value of output non-industrial services done for others (except rent income from land).
+Intermediate input is intermediate expenses plus non-industrial services done by others (except rent expense for land) and all other expenses.

 Gross addition to tangible fixed assets is equal to capital expenditures less sale of fixed assets, including land.